Definitions You Need To Know

 compensation that person earned or received, or

-if the preceding year is 2015) and, if you so choose, was in the top 20% of employees when ranked by compensation.
+the preceding year is 2015 or 2016) and, if you so choose, was in the top 20% of employees when ranked by compensation.

 A leased employee who is not your common-law employee must generally be treated as your employee for retirement plan